Reviews You Can Rely On

 We loved the Osprey Syncro 12 right off the bat, which was only confirmed by our testing as this pack rose to the top across many of our test metrics.
 It has a versatile design, quality construction, and a thoughtful storage and organization layout.
 The back panel is breathable and comfortable and the hydration system is top-notch.
 We love the well-placed drinking hose release clip that makes filling and replacing the bladder a breeze, and the storage layout includes both well-placed pockets and plenty of overall volume for bulkier items like a jacket or sweatshirt.
 This pack doesn't show any significant weaknesses and exhibits the quality we've come to expect from Osprey products.
 One tester has been using this pack consistently for over a year without any noticeable wear or tear.

-While the Syncro 12 is an all-around capable option, it's not lightweight.
-Its quality construction and many features land it among our lineup's heaviest packs.
+Although it is an all-around capable option, the Syncro 12 is not lightweight.
+Its quality construction and many features land it among the heaviest packs we tested.
 A comfortable carrying system compensates for this, but there are probably better and lower-profile options for fast and light pursuits.
-We also appreciate designs with zippered hip belt pockets, one of the only high-end features notably absent from this model.
-Overall, the Syncro earns our highest honor and a strong recommendation for its impressive job balancing storage volume, organization, carrying comfort, and hydration performance.
-If you're looking for something lighter-weight (and lighter on the wallet), check out the minimalist CamelBak Classic Light 70.
+Check out the minimalist CamelBak Classic Light 70 if you want something lighter in weight (and lighter on the wallet).
+We also appreciate designs with zippered hip belt pockets, one of the only high-end features absent from the Syncro 12.
+Drawbacks aside, the Syncro earns our highest honor and a strong recommendation for its impressive job balancing storage volume, organization, carrying comfort, and hydration performance.

 Read more: Osprey Syncro 12 review